 - What value-based decisions can we make now to stay positive and productive?

 Begin planning ahead

-As conversations about reopening the country ramp up, it’s a good time to begin looking forward with your team.
+As the global landscape continues to shift in light of the pandemic, it’s a good time to begin looking forward with your team.
 Your employees need to hear you talk about long-term business goals so they can see themselves as part of your organization’s future.